-To learn how trusts can help you accomplish the estate planning objectives most important to you and your family, contact and experienced trust lawyer at Justin C. Miller Esq.
+To learn how trusts can help you accomplish the estate planning objectives most important to you and your family, contact an experienced trust lawyer at Justin C. Miller Esq.

 Different trusts address different problems and goals.
 We can advise you about such trust alternatives as the following:

 - Retirement planning trusts to help you maximize the benefit of your IRAs, including the “stretch” feature

 - Dynasty trusts to provide for children and grandchildren

 - Living trusts to avoid Ohio probate and reduce your exposure to state or federal estate taxes

 - Irrevocable life insurance trusts to provide for anticipated estate tax liability